Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

 9. Appreciation video or scrapbook

-What’s a better way to show your appreciation to teachers than to tell them in writing or video?
-Collect thank-you notes or video clips from students, faculty, and other parents and compile them into a keepsake your teacher will treasure.
+What better way to show your appreciation to teachers than in writing or video?
+Collect thank-you notes or video clips from students, fellow faculty, or parents, and compile them into a keepsake your teacher will treasure.

 The key to conveying genuine appreciation is to be as specific as possible.
 Ask participants to include classroom anecdotes or detailed memories in their responses.